 - 2 T corn syrup

-- 250 g fine white bean paste
+- 250 g sweetened white bean paste (shiro an)

 - Stir agar powder in water and let sit for at least 5 minutes at room temperature.